 At the same time, this means you won’t be able to take advantage of a lower mortgage rate, assuming they drop even lower as your loan closing date approaches.

 Conversely, if you choose to float your rate, you’re essentially telling the lender that you don’t like where rates are at, and want to wait for better.

 Or it could just be that your loan approval is still a month away, and you don’t want to lock prematurely and have to pay to extend your lock if it takes longer than anticipated to close.

 Either way, your mortgage rate is subject to change until it is locked, so you’re taking a risk, whether calculated or not.

+Lock or Float?
 Are You Feeling Lucky?

 Some borrowers may not be comfortable with “letting it ride,” while others may be market experts and have a good handle on the direction of mortgage rates.

-Generally, what’s bad for the economy is good for rates, which explains why they are so darn low at the moment.
+Generally, what’s bad for the economy is good for mortgage rates, which explains why they are so darn low at the moment.